fsimphy/fsical-management/README.md

 #### MySQL or MongoDB
 Access to a [MySQL](https://www.mysql.com/) (or its open source fork [MariaDB](https://mariadb.org/)) or a [MongoDB](https://www.mongodb.com/) server is needed.
-To install it locally, use your distribution’s packagemanager if you are running linux or [Homebrew](https://brew.sh/) if you are running OS X:
+To install it locally, use your distribution’s package manager if you are running linux or [Homebrew](https://brew.sh/) if you are running OS X:
 - Debian based systems:
 ```
 # MariaDB: